Isabel Allende (politician)

 María Isabel Allende Bussi (/ɑːˈjɛndeɪ, -di/, /æˈ-, aɪˈɛn-/, /es/; born 18 January 1945) is a Chilean politician.

 A member of the Socialist Party and the youngest daughter of former president of Chile Salvador Allende and Hortensia Bussi, Allende served as a deputy from 1994 to 2010 and in March 2010 she became a Senator for the Atacama Region.
 On 28 February 2014, she was selected as president of the Senate, a position previously held by her father in the 1960s, making her the first female president of the Senate in Chilean history.

+On 3 April 2025, Chile's Constitutional Court removed Allende from office as a Senator, finding that she had engaged in business transactions incompatible with her office.
+She forfeited her seat on 9 April, some eleven months before her term was due to expire.

 Biography

+Early life

 Allende attended the Maisonette College, and unlike her sisters, was initially attracted to the Catholic Church and received her first communion.
 In 1962, at the age of 17, she began studying sociology, and joined the university's socialist brigade.
 Five years later she accompanied her father to the congress of the Socialist Party in Chile.

 On 11 September 1973, the day of the military coup led by General Augusto Pinochet, Allende was the last person to enter the presidential palace.
 After the military began to bomb the presidential palace, and the outcome was already clear, her father Salvador Allende ordered the women to leave.

 Salvador Allende, the first Marxist president elected in the Americas, and sitting president at the time of the coup, died during the coup led by General Augusto Pinochet in 1973.
 There is contention as to whether he died by suicide or was killed.
 The military coup launched a 17-year dictatorship.
-Isabel obtained political asylum in Mexico, with her mother and her sister Beatriz, where she spent sixteen years in exile, before returning to Chile in 1989, in the final stretch of the military regime.